 Why Are Astigmatism Contacts Uncomfortable?

 For millions of people with astigmatism, contact lenses offer freedom from glasses but sometimes come with comfort challenges.
 These specialized contacts are designed differently from regular contacts to address the unique shape of an astigmatic eye.
 While they effectively correct vision, the initial adjustment period can feel uncomfortable as your eyes adapt to their distinct design and movement patterns.
-After this period, discomfort can persist for a variety of reasons, which can include fit issues, environmental factors, and other factors that can vary by patient.

 Understanding Astigmatism and Contact Lens Design